ijharulislam/Human-Name-Extractor-and-Gender-Predictor/README.md

-This is very usefull Script.
+This is my first repo with A.I.
+I Used python natural language processing toolkit (nltk) here.

 First i wrote an extractor function which takes text and using nltk it extracts human names.
 After extracting names I used Sholiday gender predictor codes.
 Then I exported all names with gender as a csv file.

 You can find sholiday gender predictor Here..